Raiden1411/zabi/docs/pages/api/abi_utils/encode_parameters.md

 # Encode Abi Parameters

 ## Definition
-Generates Abi encoded data using the [contract ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html#json) by a given set of of inputs or outputs and the associated values.
+Generates Abi encoded data using the [contract ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html#json) by a given set of inputs or outputs and the associated values.

 Zabi supports encoding `AbiParameters` that are either comptime know or runtime know.
 It is advised that if you know the specification you are working with is comptime know to use `encodeAbiParametersComptime`.